NumericalPacking/Core-Failure-Mitigation-Code/README.md

-# Core-Failure-Mitigation-In-Integer-Sum-of-Product-Computations-On-Cloud-Computing-Systems
+Title: Core Failure Mitigation In Integer Sum of Product Computations On Cloud Computing Systems
+Authors: Ijeoma Anarado and Yiannis Andreopoulos
+IEEE Transactions on Multimedia, submitted.

-We have attached in this folder the source code for the Amazon AWS image matchin experiment of section VI of our submitted manuscript
+We have attached in this folder the source code for the Amazon AWS image matchin experiment of section VI of the submitted manuscript

 The folder contains the source code for *Failure_intolerant_implementation.c